andrzejewskimaciej/andrzejewskimaciej/README.md

 ### Projects:

+* [Credit Card Fraud Detection - SGH x Mastercard Hackathon](https://github.com/andrzejewskimaciej/Projects/tree/main/Credit%20Card%20Fraud%20Detection%20-%20SGH%20x%20Mastercard%20Hackathon) - ML classification model for fraudulent transaction built in team as a submit to SGH x Mastercard Hackaton May 2025.
+Due to poorly generated dataset, we put the most effort in Feature Engineering step with treating data as *time series* with intent to reflect real credit card operators fraud detection systems;

+* [Clustering of Loan Customers](https://github.com/andrzejewskimaciej/ML_Intro_Projects/tree/main/Project%202%20-%20clustering) - A model for clustering loan customers for advertising purposes;

+* [Fraud Detection](https://github.com/andrzejewskimaciej/ML_Intro_Projects/tree/main/Project%201%20-%20classification) - Classification ML model built on synthetic data with a business goal to detect fraudulent transactions in e-commerce;

 * [PantryBuddy](https://github.com/andrzejewskimaciej/PantryBuddy) - Java recipes book taking into account home supplies.
 There were used such technologies as Swing, JUnit, SQLite.
 Also we took recipes from external API;

 * [Oral Health Data Analysis Project](https://github.com/andrzejewskimaciej/Projects/tree/main/DataVisualizationTechniquesProjects/Project%201%20%20-%20Poster) - Poster presenting data related to oral health created with the use of R, ggplot2 and Canva;

-* [Nutritional Analysis Dashboard](https://github.com/andrzejewskimaciej/Projects/tree/main/DataVisualizationTechniquesProjects/Project%202%20-%20Dashboard%20about%20us) - Interactive dashboard about  our food consumption stats and habits, made in R Shiny with ggplot2;

-* [Fraud Detection](https://github.com/andrzejewskimaciej/ML_Intro_Projects/tree/main/Project%201%20-%20classification) - Classification ML model built on synthetic data with a business goal to detect fraudulent transactions in e-commerce;

-* [Credit Card Fraud Detection - SGH x Mastercard Hackathon](https://github.com/andrzejewskimaciej/Projects/tree/main/Credit%20Card%20Fraud%20Detection%20-%20SGH%20x%20Mastercard%20Hackathon) - ML classification model for fraudulent transaction built in team as a submit to SGH x Mastercard Hackaton May 2025.
-Due to poorly generated dataset, we put the most effort in Feature Engineering step with treating data as *time series* with intent to reflect real credit card operators fraud detection systems;

-* [Clustering of Loan Customers](https://github.com/andrzejewskimaciej/ML_Intro_Projects/tree/main/Project%202%20-%20clustering) - A model for clustering loan customers for advertising purposes;

 * More projects coming soon 👀